MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hypervisor-platform-funcs/WHvGetCapability.md

 The `WHvCapabilityCodeFeatures` capability is reserved for future use, it returns 0.

-For the `WHvCapabilityCodeExtendedVmExits` capability, the buffer contains a bit field that specifies which additional exit reasons are available that can be configured to cause the execution of a virtual processor to be halted (see Running a Virtual Processor).
+For the `WHvCapabilityCodeExtendedVmExits` capability, the buffer contains a bit field that specifies which additional exit reasons are available that can be configured to cause the execution of a virtual processor to be halted (see [`WHvRunVirtualProcessor`](WHvRunVirtualProcessor.md)).

 The values returned for the processor properties are based on the capabilities of the physical processor on the system (i.e., they are retrieved by querying the corresponding properties of the root partition.